CategoricalData/hydra/hydra-haskell/README.md

 Since all of the work of defining transformations in Hydra consists of specifying types and terms, we make the task (much) easier using domain-specific languages (DSLs).
 These DSLs are specific to the host language, so we have Haskell DSLs in hydra-haskell, and (similar, but distinct) Java DSLs in hydra-java.
-For example, the type of a list of strings is just `list string` if you include the [Types](https://github.com/CategoricalData/hydra/blob/main/hydra-haskell/src/main/haskell/Hydra/Impl/Haskell/Dsl/Types.hs) DSL, and the specific list of strings we mentioned is just `list [string "foo", string "bar"]`, or (better yet) `list ["foo", "bar"]`.
+For example, the type of a list of strings is just `list string` if you include the [Types](https://github.com/CategoricalData/hydra/blob/main/hydra-haskell/src/main/haskell/Hydra/Impl/Haskell/Dsl/Types.hs) DSL, and the specific list of strings we mentioned is just `list [string "foo", string "bar"]`, or (better yet) `list ["foo", "bar"]` if you include the [Terms](https://github.com/CategoricalData/hydra/blob/main/hydra-haskell/src/main/haskell/Hydra/Impl/Haskell/Dsl/Terms.hs) DSL.
-There is additional syntactic sugar in Haskell which aim to make defining models and transformations as easy as possible;
+There is additional syntactic sugar in Hydra-Haskell which aims to make defining models and transformations as easy as possible;
 see the [Sources](https://github.com/CategoricalData/hydra/tree/main/hydra-haskell/src/main/haskell/Hydra/Impl/Haskell/Sources) directory for many examples.

 ### Phantom types